ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 The module boasts extensive configuration flexibility, supporting a wide array of customization options.
 For a comprehensive overview of these options, please refer to the detailed description provided.

-Furthermore, the module is more than capable of deploying various sub-types that is typically used together with Azure virtual machines.
+Furthermore, the module is more than capable of deploying various subtypes that is typically used together with Azure virtual machines.

 Maybe you want a simple test environment with a few virtual machines and what about all their dependencies?